Honda HR-V - Reliability & safety

 We expect the HR-V to be top-notch for reliability and safety

-Honda has long enjoyed a reputation for reliability, although it ended up with a fairly middling result in the most recent Driver Power customer satisfaction survey, coming in 18th place out of the top 32 manufacturers.
-That was just one sport behind rivals Hyundai, and Toyota came in 12th place and Kia in sixth.
+Honda has long enjoyed a reputation for reliability, and is showed improvement in the most recent Driver Power customer satisfaction survey, coming in 11th place out of the top 32 manufacturers – up seven spots from 2023.
+That was just a few spots behind Toyota in eighth place and Mazda in seventh.
 A good level of safety equipment is also included as standard, but the HR-V failed to achieve a top Euro NCAP rating, being awarded four stars.

 Honda HR-V reliability

-We didn’t receive enough responses on our Driver Power customer satisfaction survey for the HR-V itself to feature, but the closely related Honda Jazz did come in 32nd place out of the top 75 models.
+We didn’t receive enough responses on our Driver Power customer satisfaction survey for the HR-V itself to feature, but the closely related Honda Jazz did come in 32nd place out of the top 75 models in 2023.
 Importantly, it was ranked in 15th place in terms of reliability in the survey, and with its engine shared with the HR-V, this should bode well for the small SUV’s reliability.
-Honda owners as a general rule also reported a very good score for reliability, with just 15% of owners reporting an issue with their car in the first year.
+Honda owners as a general rule also reported a very good score for reliability, with just 13.6% of owners reporting an issue with their car in the first year, compared with 26% of Volvo owners.

 Safety